hyperionian/pipeline-builder/README.md

 # CI Pipeline Builder

 ## Overview
-This Terraform configurations example is used to bootstrap a CI pipeline for IaC deployment by creating a new CI pipeline project under Organization you have access to.
+This Terraform Configuration example is used to bootstrap a CI pipeline for IaC deployment by creating a new CI pipeline project under Organization you have access to.

 ## [Bootstrap CI Pipeline](00-bootstrap-ci-project/)